All Episodes

 And the one answer I thought was almost Reagan-esque was when she went into that answer on what she would do.

-Now Reagan would have done it much more smoothly and instinctively, and she seemed programmed, but she hit every single point correctly.
+And she seemed programmed, but she hit every single point correctly.

-You know, even those of us, Joe, in the vast right wing conspiracy have got to give them credit when they do well.
+You know, even those of us, Joe, in the vast right-wing conspiracy have got to give them credit when they do well.

-Uh uh you can think what he wants to think.
+You can think what he wants to think.

 She used a specific two words or one word, and I can't find it.

-But she was being prayed when I'm flying home last night.
+But she was being prayed.

 It's number eight.